oauth2-proxy/oauth2-proxy/README.md

     c.
 Using the prebuilt docker image [quay.io/pusher/oauth2_proxy](https://quay.io/pusher/oauth2_proxy)

+    d.
+Building from scratch following our [Building](BUILDING.md) guide

 Prebuilt binaries can be validated by extracting the file and verifying it against the `sha256sum.txt` checksum file provided for each release starting with version `v3.0.0`.

 ```